4k1k0/homepage/README.md

 <link rel="stylesheet" href="css/arc-dark.css" />
 ```

-You are free to contribute with themes and suggestions.
+You are free to contribute with themes, suggestions and functions.

 ## Configuration
 You can get the font [here](http://font.ubuntu.com/).
 Or you can install it using the terminal and your distro's package manager.

-You have to change the value of the 'files' variable in the script.js with the number of images in the img/ directory -this repo has only 5-.
+You have to change the value of the 'files' variable in the script.js with the number of images in the img/ directory (this repository has only 5).
 The images has to be ***png*** and their names has to be like this: 1.png 2.png, 3.png and please don't use 4K images... it's just a browser.

 You can use the ***rename.sh*** script in order to rename your images in the img/ directory.
 Don't worry Windows users, you'll have Bash on your OS one of these days.
 ```
 $ bash rename.sh
 ```
 ## TODO
-- [x] Improve the javascript.
 - [x] Add themes.
 - [ ] Change the themes using javascript (without delay).
+- [ ] Change the search engine using javascript (without the alert bug).

 I downloaded the images from [here](https://drive.google.com/folderview?id=0B_VmbVyD4eT3N1VUbGN4Wjd5OVE) I just resized them.
 Thanks 4chan!
 If you want more images [/w/](https://boards.4chan.org/w/) is a good place to search.